oschrenk/notes/oracle.md

 ### Close/Remove open connections/sessions ###

-Adter some botched coding and debugging sessions there were some open connections left.
+After some botched coding and debugging sessions there were some open connections left.

 To view current connections as user `sys` in the role `sysdba`: